-10.3.13 Single retail outlets at factories selling their own products are likely to be suitable where, individually or cumulatively, they do not harm the vitality, attractiveness or viability of a town centre and where they are acceptable in regard to traffic generation, access and parking.
-Free-standing developments which include a number of factory outlets should be assessed on the same basis as other retail proposals.
-The central issue is not whether goods are sold at a discount, but whether such retail developments would divert trade in comparison goods away from existing town centres.
+10.4.9 Factory shops selling their own products are likely to be suitable where, individually or cumulatively, they do not harm the vitality, attractiveness or viability of retail centres and where they are acceptable in regard to traffic generation, access and parking.

+10.4.10 Free-standing developments which include a number of factory outlets should be assessed on the same basis as other retail proposals.
+The central issue is not whether goods are sold at a discount, but whether such retail developments would divert trade away from existing retail centres.
 Such centres may draw customers from a wide catchment area, predominantly by car, and as a result are unlikely to be consistent with the criteria in this guidance unless those issues can be satisfactorily resolved.
-Factory outlet centres may play a positive role in revitalising declining shopping centres where there is presently unused capacity or a lack of suitable opportunities for conversion.

-10.3.14 Warehouse clubs share many of the characteristics of very large retail outlets, and they should be treated as if they were retail businesses in assessing planning applications for them.
+10.4.11 Warehouse clubs which sell goods to the public share many of the characteristics of very large retail outlets and they should be treated as if they were retail businesses in assessing planning applications for them.

-10.3.15 Amusement centres are most appropriately sited in secondary shopping areas or in areas of mixed commercial development.
+10.4.12 Proposals for amusement centres, if considered to be appropriate, are most suitably sited in secondary shopping areas or in areas of mixed commercial development.
 They are unlikely to be acceptable in primary shopping areas, close to housing or near schools, places of worship, hospitals and hotels, nor in conservation areas or other places of special architectural, historic, landscape or natural environment character.
-In resort towns, seafront locations may be preferred (but see Sections 5.6 to 5.8).
+In resort towns, seafront locations may be preferred (but see sections 5.6 to 5.8).
 Account will always need to be taken of the amount of noise already generated in the area.
 It will not normally be reasonable to expect amusement centres to be quieter than their neighbours.

-10.3.16 Applications for renewal of planning permission for retail, leisure, and other uses best located in existing town centres should be determined in accordance with the up-to-date development plan and with regard to this guidance including the sequential approach.
+10.4.13 Applications for renewal of planning permission for retail, leisure, and other retail and commercial centre uses should be determined in accordance with the development plan and with regard to this guidance.
 This may mean that permissions are not renewed where the proposals are not in accord with current policy.
-Proposals to change the use of existing retail allocations which are not in conformity with this guidance (for example, because they are located where access by walking, cycling and public transport is poor) to other more acceptable land uses at those locations, should be supported.
+Proposals to change the use of existing retail allocations which are not in conformity with this guidance (for example because they are located where access by walking, cycling and public transport is poor) to other more acceptable land uses at those locations should be supported.

-10.3.17 Applications for non-retail use of allocated retail sites which conform to this guidance should not normally be permitted.
-However, some sites in urban areas with extant but unimplemented permissions for commercial or retailing uses may be suitable for housing development that could help bring vitality to urban centres.
-Where vacant offices and retail premises in existing shopping centres seem unlikely to be used again for these purposes, authorities should encourage conversion to other appropriate uses.
+10.4.14 Applications for uses other than those allocated on retail and commercial centre sites which conform to this guidance should not normally be permitted.
+However, some sites in urban areas with extant, but unimplemented permissions for commercial or retailing uses may be suitable for housing development that could help bring vitality to urban centres.
+Where vacant offices and retail premises in existing shopping centres are unlikely to be used again for these purposes, authorities should encourage conversion to other appropriate uses.
+However, this is more appropriately undertaken in the context of a retail and commercial centre strategy.